tdwg/vocab/documentation-specification.md

 If a vocabulary is extended by asserting properties of terms that generate machine-computable entailments (that is, axioms), those properties SHOULD be asserted in a machine-readable document that is separate from the machine-readable document that asserts the basic properties described in Section 4.5.
 This separate document is a specialized kind of term list document known as a vocabulary extension term list.
 The axioms contained in the extension list can be combined with the metadata about terms contained in a basic term definition list to create a semantically enhanced ontology through a layered approach [GBIF-KOS, Section 1.1].
 The annotation owl:imports is used by an ontology vocabulary to gain access to the entities and axioms contained in the basic and extension term lists [OWL-SYNTAX].

 The rdf:type of a vocabulary extension list is owl:Ontology.
 This is entailed by the range of owl:imports; nevertheless, it is desirable to assert this explicitly.
-The type of a basic term definition list SHOULD not be declared explicitly to be owl:Ontology, since this implies a level of semantics that might not concern all users of the basic term list.
+The type of a basic term definition list SHOULD NOT be declared explicitly to be owl:Ontology, since this implies a level of semantics that might not concern all users of the basic term list.

 **4.4.2.3 Examples (non-normative)**